-A New Mexico vertically integrated cannabis establishment license authorizes the licensee to act as a combination or any of the following: cannabis retailer, cannabis producer, cannabis manufacturer, or a cannabis courier in the state.
+A New Mexico vertically integrated cannabis establishment license authorizes the licensee to conduct business as a cannabis retailer, cannabis producer, cannabis manufacturer, and/or cannabis courier in the state.

 Yes.
 Per the New Mexico Cannabis Regulation Act (CRA), the state’s Cannabis Control Division is authorized to issue vertically integrated cannabis licenses to cannabis establishments to conduct one or more of the following legally:

 Vertically integrated cannabis establishments may request the Cannabis Control Division (CCD) to add or remove a cannabis establishment activity by submitting amended applications and any required additional fees.

 Applications for the vertically integrated cannabis establishment license are not yet open in New Mexico.
 However, the licensing agency, the Cannabis Control Division, is expected to begin accepting applications no later than January 01, 2022.
 Applications are expected to be submitted through the CCD online licensing portal.
 You will be required to create a new account on the portal to begin the application process.
 During the account creation process, applicants will provide their email addresses.
 The CCD will communicate with applicants through the email addresses on file.
 Applicants must be at least 21 years old to be eligible for vertically integrated cannabis establishment licenses.